MHolub2/test_linux/README.md

-# Hash function by Adler and Fletcher algorithm
+# Checksum function by Adler and Fletcher algorithm